sebastianchristopher/Java8OCANotes/README.md

 `(a, b) -> {int c = 3; return 5;}` -> legal - declares new variable in code block
 ### Predicates
 * lambdas work with interfaces that only have one method
-* these are claled functional interfaces
+* these are called functional interfaces
 * Java provides a general interface for this purpose: `java.util.function.Predicate`
 ```java
 public interface Predicate<T>{